Jtfinlay/gatsby-blog/posts/electron-builder/react-electron-builder.md

 ![Screenshot of ERR_FILE_NOT_FOUND error on deployment](./err_file_not_found.PNG)

-We are hitting ERR_FILE_NOT_FOUND errors for the generated .css and .js files.
-If we check the 'sources' tab we can see that the index.html file is loading, which is a good start.
+We are hitting ERR\_FILE\_NOT\_FOUND errors for the generated .css and .js files.
+If we check the 'sources' tab we can see that the index.html file is loading, which is good, but other imports are failing.

 Hovering over the console errors reveals that electron is trying to load the included files from an absolute path - in my case `file:////C:/static/css/main.c17080f1.css` - instead of the relative path.
 To fix this, we need to make another edit in our package.json to tell create-react-app to [build for relative paths](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#building-for-relative-paths).